 But that’s not to say big plans are not still in the works.
 Like Reddit bros’ faith in dubious stocks, people’s urge to travel is irrepressible.
 Though domestic markets are seeing a quicker upturn than international ones, the bounce back is underway all over.

-Not to mention, the health concerns wrought by the pandemic make for an atmosphere riper for disruption, with carriers looking to gain an edge in making travellers feel comfortable again and be seen as trailblazers in this post-pandemic era.
+Not to mention, the health concerns wrought by the pandemic make for an atmosphere ripe for disruption, with carriers looking to gain an edge in making travellers feel comfortable again.

 Enter: a brand new high-tech monocoque (think: the thing Formula 1 drivers sit in) called Airtek.
 Brainchild of JPA Design, the company which restyled business class for the modern age a decade ago, Airtek could redefine the pointy end experience.